Schiiss/blog/_posts/2026-02-21-inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms.md

   <img src="/blog/assets/images/blog_images/inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms/blog_image.jpg" alt="blog image">
 </p>

-This post is a follow-up post to [🛢️🤖 Why Detecting O&G Pipeline Anomalies Is So Hard](https://www.linkedin.com/posts/conner-schiissler_oilandgas-datascience-anomalydetection-activity-7396547817726595072--5fV?utm_source=share&utm_medium=member_desktop&rcm=ACoAACXEibYBngZiCRvQiwlsg8p1A85--baPNfw) where I talked about the technical complexity we were running into building out a capability to ingest PI historian data into Databricks for further processing.
+This post is a follow-up to [🛢️🤖 Why Detecting O&G Pipeline Anomalies Is So Hard](https://www.linkedin.com/posts/conner-schiissler_oilandgas-datascience-anomalydetection-activity-7396547817726595072--5fV?utm_source=share&utm_medium=member_desktop&rcm=ACoAACXEibYBngZiCRvQiwlsg8p1A85--baPNfw), where I discussed the technical complexity we encountered while building a capability to ingest PI historian data into Databricks for further processing.

-The initial use case has evolved, and we’ve learned a ton about pipeline operations in the process.
+The initial use case has evolved, and we’ve learned a lot about pipeline operations in the process.

 ---

 ## Use Case

 The technical work is driven by one core objective: **reduce unnecessary pipeline shutdowns caused by false leak alarms**.
 In many cases, these shutdowns are not caused by true failures, but by conservative safety mechanisms reacting to limited visibility into the true state of the pipeline and incomplete or uncertain system context.
 A common pain point is how operational slack is assessed.
 Controllers often must manually estimate slack conditions in real time, without a fully observable view of packing or unpacking behavior across the line.
 It’s error-prone and easy to miss during high-pressure operations.
 When slack is misjudged (or missed entirely), monitoring systems can trigger false leak or deviation alarms, leading to avoidable shutdowns and unnecessary investigations.

+To address these challenges, we developed the **Deviation Counter Tool** to work hand-in-hand with our pipeline state detection.
+When the ML model infers that the pipeline has entered a specific state, such as unpacking (i.e., shutting down), the deviation counter logic is automatically activated.
+This tool continuously monitors for deviations, removing the need for manual slack estimation and reducing the risk of false alarms.

 ---